FalloutStudios/HiddenPlayer/README.md

 If you haven't `node.js` installed yet you can download it here (**requires Node 16.6 or higher**): https://nodejs.org/

-This is my practice project sorry for low quality code lol.
+This is my practice project.

 ## config/config.yml